+Literature provides wonderfully crafted sarcastic retorts and jokes for readers to enjoy.
 An author might develop a character with a biting tongue.
 Perhaps they're very blunt in their delivery.
 At other times, they might be sarcastic to let the other characters sense their dismissive nature.
-In our first example, Harry Potter is definitely letting his uncle know he thinks very little of his level of intelligence.
-Here are some examples:

 "Thank you for explaining that my eye cancer isn't going to make me deaf.
 I feel so fortunate that an intellectual giant like yourself would deign to operate on me."

-"Funny," Venkat said.
-"Be a smart-ass to a guy seven levels above you at your company.
-See how that works out."
+"'Funny,' Venkat said.
+'Be a smart-a** to a guy seven levels above you at your company.
+See how that works out.'

 Dr. House: "Ah, my birthday.
 Normally, I'd put on a festive hat and celebrate the fact that the Earth circled the Sun one more time.
 I really didn't think it was going to make it this year.
 But, darn it if it wasn't 'the little planet that could' all over again."

 Friends: The One With Phoebe's Wedding, Season 10

 When it comes to the TV show Friends, Chandler is known for his wit, quick retorts and brooding sarcasm.
 It's part of what makes him so funny and relatable.
 Get a quick preview of Chandler through this sarcastic excerpt.

 Chandler: "I'm glad we're having a rehearsal dinner.
 I rarely practice my meals before I eat."